-- Fort Grey: Also known as the “Cup and Saucer” it was built in 1804 and houses Guernsey’s Shipwreck Museum.
+- Fort Grey: Also known as the “Cup and Saucer,” it was built in 1804 and housed Guernsey’s Shipwreck Museum.

 - Hateville House: This is the legendary writer Victor Hugo’s house.
-You will get to see his astonishingly decorated rooms, well-maintained gardens and his writing room, which is located on the top floor surrounded by views of the neighboring islands.
+You will get to see his astonishingly decorated rooms, well-maintained gardens, and his writing room, which is located on the top floor and surrounded by views of the neighboring islands.

 If you are an avid fan of history, don’t miss the opportunity to go for the World War II occupation tour.
 The German Occupation Museum is located close to the island’s airport.
 Here, you will get to learn about Guernsey during the occupation between 1940 and 1945.

 The museum has a thorough recreation of a street in the occupation period and exhibitions on World War II fortifications and maritime history.

 Jerbourg Point is an amazing vantage point on the southern coast of Guernsey.
 It has splendid views of the surrounding islands and the Guernsey channel.
 If you love to watch a magical sunrise, this is the place to be.
 There are many things you can do here, like walking around the cliffs or just sitting and taking in the magnificent views.

 The hike on Jerbourg Point is absolutely stunning.
 If you start at Hotel Jerbourg and head west, you’ll be rewarded with an amazing view of the lighthouse and take in some gorgeous countryside.
 You can hike down to the beach, or you can head to the east and hike up, which is a much steeper incline.